 What quality paper?

-Remember that your CV may be read and handled by several people.
+Remember that your resume may be read and handled by several people.
 It will also be an important document during the interview that you hope to have.
 Choose a good quality, fairly heavy paper so that it will remain in good condition at all times.
 Normal photocopying paper is 80g/m2 in weight.
 This is a little too light and will soon look creased and dirty.
 100g/m2 or 115g/m2 would be better.

 What sort of typeface?

 Choose an easy-to-read typeface.
 Typefaces are designed for specific purposes.
-The standard typefaces Times New Roman or Arial are perfect for your CV.
+The standard typefaces Times New Roman or Arial are perfect for your resume.
 Not too small, not too large!
 A size of 12 point would be appropriate.

 DO NOT USE ALL CAPITALS LIKE THIS!
 CAPITALS ARE VERY DIFFICULT TO READ AND MAY BE CONSIDERED IMPOLITE IN THE ENGLISH-SPEAKING WORLD.
 Do not use a lot of italic like this.
 Italic can also be difficult and irritating to read.
 Do not use a fancy typeface.
 It is not appropriate for a professional document.